 Medication Disposal

-Thank you for attending our medication and sharps collection on Saturday, April 22, 2023.
-Our volunteers collected 1,234 lbs. of medication (43 bins) in 4 hours.
-In addition, we collected 23 bins of sharps.
+Thank you for attending our medication and sharps collection on Saturday, April 26, 2025.
+Our volunteers collected 1,359.5 lbs.
+(48 bins) of unwanted or expired prescription and over-the-counter medication in 4 hours.
+In addition, we collected sharps – needles, syringes, EpiPens, etc., and 175 medication lockboxes were given away.

-For all HC DrugFree events, check this website for COVID and other updates.
-However, the easiest way to receive all our updates with collection dates, instructions, COVID guidance, etc., is to sign up for our free electronic newsletter at the top of our Homepage.
+For all HC DrugFree events, check this website updates.
+However, the easiest way to receive all our updates with collection dates, instructions, COVID guidance, etc., is to sign up for our free electronic newsletter.

 At HC DrugFree’s drive-thru collections, we take all prescription & over-the-counter medication, sharps (needles, syringes & EpiPens) & vapes.
 Also, Howard County has 4 medication disposal boxes FOR PILLS ONLY at police sites: